Circuit Breakers and Client Diversity Within the Chainlink Network

 Further adding to the hyper-reliability of the Chainlink Network, Chainlink oracle node operators are always running multiple different client versions of the Chainlink Core software.
 This ensures that if one version were to fail, nodes can seamlessly fall back to a separate client with an entirely different codebase, allowing nodes to continue fetching and delivering external data on-chain for smart contracts.
 The Chainlink nodes powering Price Reference Data Feeds use this system design by operating Flux Monitor as the primary oracle client and RunLog in the background as a backup oracle client.

 With the ability for nodes to independently switch between oracle clients, the probability of a single bug taking down the Chainlink Network is mitigated.
-This approach of client diversity increases network liveness through additional redundancies and is a well established and proven strategy deployed by multiple mission-critical networks such as Ethereum ,which consists of a multiple of clients, including Geth and Open Ethereum (formerly known as Parity).
+This approach of client diversity increases network liveness through additional redundancies and is a well-established and proven strategy deployed by multiple mission-critical networks such as Ethereum, which consists of multiple clients, including Geth and Open Ethereum (formerly known as Parity).

 With the launch of Chainlink’s Off-Chain Reporting functionality, node operators will have an additional third oracle software client at their disposal, offering even more client diversity.
 While there hasn’t been a situation where Chainlink nodes needed to switch to a backup oracle client, oracle nodes do have the capability, which serves as a powerful primitive to mitigate any type of black swan event should one client implementation experience any issues.